 Creating from the start an experience with haptics as an integral part is the way to go.

-We envision a future where one will miss haptics if we take it away.
+We envision a future where we will miss haptics if it is taken away.

 Joint development of advanced